Menu

 Beaches in St Mawes

 With the whole of the Roseland peninsula at your fingertips, you’re spoilt for choice when it comes to beach days in and around St Mawes.
-Throw in all of the beaches around Falmouth and you’ve got the pick of the litter for days amidst sun, sand, and sea in South Cornwall.
+Throw in all of the beaches around Falmouth, as well as the creeks and coves along the River Fal, and you’ve got the pick of the litter for days amidst sun, sand, and sea in South Cornwall.

-Summers beach – If you’re not wanting to wander too far from your beautiful St Mawes holiday home, then a short stroll down to Summers beach is the way to go.
+Summers beach – If you don't want to wander too far from your beautiful St Mawes holiday home, then a short stroll down to Summers beach is the way to go.
 This small but sheltered beach is perfect for some peaceful sunbathing in between copious amounts of ice cream thanks to the nearby shops.

 Idles beach – Dog-friendly all year round and as close to the shops and cafés of St Mawes as you can get, Idles beach really is the perfect place for dozing on the sand as you watch pretty boats dip in and out of the harbour.
 In other words, it’s the perfect place for being idle.